AWG Private Chefs Logo

 • 6 large organic carrots, peeled and cut into 2" chunks on a hard bias

-• 5 ribs organic celery, cut into 2" chunks on a hard bias
+• 5 ribs of organic celery, cut into 2" chunks on a hard bias

 • 1/2 stick of cinnamon